Registration Deadline: In order to vote you must be registered:

 OBTAINING A VOTER REGISTRATION FORM

 By mail/ in writing: Mail-in registration forms are widely available.
-To obtain a mail-in registration form please call 617-727-2828 or 1-800-462-VOTE and a form will be sent to you or you can download a National Voter Registration form.
-Mail the completed form to your local city or town hall.
+To obtain a mail-in registration form click here or please call 617-727-2828 or 1-800-462-VOTE and a form will be sent to you.
+Mail the completed form to your local election official.
 You should receive a confirmation notice in 2 to 3 weeks.
 If you do not, please contact your local election office to verify your voting status.

 By fax: Contact your local election office for faxing options.